fboender/jerrybuild/docs/user_guide.md

 # Main configuration file

-The main configuration file is location in `/etc/jerrybuild/jerrybuild.cfg`.
+The main configuration file is located in `/etc/jerrybuild/jerrybuild.cfg`.
 Here's an unannotated example configuration:

     [server]